thealmarques/awesome-social-circular-picker-react/README.md

   * [Contribution](#contribution)

 ## What is

-- Project that implements a circular picker component animated using [Animate.css](https://animate.style/ "Animate.css")
-- Used a social picker as an example.
-It can be used for any need.
+- Project that implements a circular picker component using [Animate.css](https://animate.style/ "Animate.css").
+This project in particular implements a social picker, but the logic can be used to any circular component.

 ## Example